Leonardo M-346: Design

 The M-346 is designed for the main role of lead-in fighter trainer, in which aircraft's performance and capabilities are used to deliver pilot training for the latest generation of combat fighter aircraft.
 Powered by a pair of Honeywell F124 turbofan dry engines, designed to reduce acquisition and operating costs, it is capable of transonic flight without using an afterburner; Alenia Aermacchi has claimed that the M-346's flight performance to be "second only to afterburner-equipped aircraft".
-During the design process, the twin concepts of "design-to-cost" and "design-to-maintain" were adhered to, reducing acquisition and operational costs; the per flying hour costs of the M346 are reportedly one-tenth of those of the Eurofighter Typhoon.
+During the design process, the twin concepts of "design-to-cost" and "design-to-maintain" were followed, reducing acquisition and operational costs; the per-flying-hour costs of the M346 are reportedly one-tenth of those of the Eurofighter Typhoon.
 Outside of the training role, the M-346 was designed from the onset to accommodate additional operational capabilities, including combat missions such as close air support and air policing duties.

-The M-346 incorporates a full-authority quadruplex digital fly-by-wire flight control system which, in combination with the optimized aerodynamic configuration of the aircraft, provides for full manoeuvrability and controllability at very high angle of attack (in excess of 30° degrees).
-The flight control system, incorporating a HOTAS design philosophy, is equipped with adjustable angle of attack and g-force limitations; when combined with its wide performance envelope, this allows the M-346 to effectively mimic the flight performance of various fighter aircraft operated by trainee pilots or to progressively increase difficulty levels, thus raising the training's effectiveness.
-A pilot activated recovery system (PARS) is present which, when pressed, conducts an automatic recovery by returning the aircraft to a steady and level flight path.
+The M-346 incorporates a full-authority, quadruplex digital, fly-by-wire flight-control system, which in combination with the optimized aerodynamic configuration of the aircraft, provides for full manoeuvrability and controllability at very high angle of attack (in excess of 30°).
+The flight-control system, incorporating a HOTAS design philosophy, is equipped with adjustable angle of attack and g-force limitations; when combined with its wide performance envelope, this allows the M-346 to effectively mimic the flight performance of various fighter aircraft operated by trainee pilots or to progressively increase difficulty levels, thus raising the training's effectiveness.
+A pilot-activated recovery system is present, which when pressed, conducts an automatic recovery by returning the aircraft to a steady and level flight path.

-A digital avionics system, modelled on its counterparts on board the latest generation of military aircraft such as the Saab JAS-39 Gripen, the Lockheed Martin F-22 Raptor and the Eurofighter Typhoon, is incorporated, making it suitable for all stages of advanced flight training and thus reducing the use of combat aircraft for training purposes,”downloading” flight hours from Operational Conversion Unit (OCU) to Pilot Training Unit.
+A digital avionics system, modelled on its counterparts on board the latest generation of military aircraft such as the Saab JAS-39 Gripen, the Lockheed Martin F-22 Raptor, and the Eurofighter Typhoon, is incorporated, making it suitable for all stages of advanced flight training, thus reducing the use of combat aircraft for training purposes,”downloading” flight hours from Operational Conversion Unit (OCU) to Pilot Training Unit.
 A modular avionics architecture is employed, allowing for new equipment and systems to be incorporated and increasing the type's growth potential.
-The M-346's glass cockpit is representative of the latest generation cockpit and is compatible with Night Vision Goggles; it has three color LCD multifunctional displays, a head-up display (also in the rear cockpit), and an optional Helmet-Mounted Display (HMD).
-A voice command system is also present, which is integrated with functions such as the navigation system.
-The communication systems include VHF/UHF transceivers, IFF transponder, and Mid-air Collision Avoidance System (MIDCAS), and Ground Proximity Warning System (GPWS).
+The M-346's glass cockpit is representative of the latest-generation cockpit and is compatible with night vision goggles; it has three-color, liquid-crystal multifunctional displays, a head-up display (also in the rear cockpit), and an optional helmet-mounted display (HMD).
+A voice-command system is also present, which is integrated with functions such as the navigation system.
+The communication systems include VHF/UHF transceivers, identification friend or foe transponder, and midair collision avoidance system, and ground-proximity warning system.